TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: Empirical analysis: toward user-defined utilities

+Beyond the primary quantitative evaluation of utility performance, we further investigate additional empirical behaviors of TaylorPODA related to explanation consistency, visualization, and communicability.
+For illustration, Inclusion AUP is used as a representative utility setting throughout this subsection.

-The absolute discrepancy measures the gap between attribution outcomes and model predictions.
-As shown in the violin plots (Figure~\ref{figure_discrepancy}), both TaylorPODA and SHAP consistently satisfy the \textit{zero-discrepancy} postulate across all test samples, aligning with the theoretical analysis in Section~\ref{ss_postulate_satisfaction}.
-This suggests that both methods exhaustively allocate Taylor expansion terms without redundancy or omission.
-In contrast, other methods violate Postulate~\ref{postulate_zero_discrepancy}, showing non-zero discrepancies—positive values indicating overlapping attribution, and negative values implying under-allocation.
-Additionally, as illustrated in Figure~\ref{figure_force_plot}, TaylorPODA, like SHAP, supports LA-style visualization by providing feature-wise contributions for individual predictions.
+In particular, we investigate the discrepancy between the model output and the aggregation of feature-wise attribution scores.
+As shown in the violin plots in Figure~\ref{figure_discrepancy}, \textbf{both TaylorPODA and SHAP consistently exhibit \textit{zero discrepancy} across all test samples}, consistent with the theoretical analysis in Section~\ref{s_theoretical_analysis}.
+These results suggest that both methods exhaustively allocate Taylor terms (Harsanyi dividends) without redundancy or omission.
+In contrast, the remaining methods exhibit non-zero discrepancies, where positive values imply overlapping attribution and negative values imply under-allocation.
+Notably, TaylorPODA maintains \textit{zero discrepancy} even on non-differentiable models, further supporting that its attribution mechanism remains grounded in the exhaustive allocation of Harsanyi dividends beyond the differentiability-based Taylor expansion framework.

+Moreover, as illustrated in Figure~\ref{figure_force_plot}, \textbf{TaylorPODA supports SHAP-style visualization by providing feature-wise contributions that remain consistently aligned with the corresponding model outputs for individual predictions}.
+This enables additive visual explanations in which the aggregation of feature-wise attribution scores together with the base value reconstructs the model output, thereby improving the communicability of the resulting explanation.